Articles, videos about Tongkat Ali, Black Ginger, and Butea Superba

 "Prolonged treatments with severe side effects reduce patients' physical and mental endurance during the course of treatment."

 The four first-line drugs in tuberculosis chemotherapy are: Rifampin (Rifampicin), Isoniazid, Pyrazinamide, and Ethambutol.
-Here first some rather harmless patient reviews.

-For Rifampin
+For Rifampin:

 For Isoniazid: